sciabarra/AgileSites/doc/tutorial/Configuration.md

 ##### Prev: [Prerequisites](Prerequisites.md)

-In this section we introduce which configuration steps are required in order to start development.
+In this section we introduce the configuration steps required in order to start development.

 ## Choose a name and a prefix